 High Pressure Processing (HPP) is a method applying high pressure to food efficiently and gently.
-The method exploits fast cycles and is very secure because all products are treated during the cycle completely without exception.
+The method also known as high pressure pasteurization or pascalization exploits fast cycles and is very secure because all products are treated during the cycle completely without exception.
 In addition, it is ecologically pure because no further preserving agents or chemicals are used.
 The flavouring substances, vitamins and visual nature of the products treated remain almost unaltered.

-The thyssenkrupp subsidiary Uhde HPT being a worldwide leader in high pressure technologies specialized in that method years ago and presently develops plants used for many applications all over the world.
+The thyssenkrupp subsidiary Uhde High Pressure Technologies being a worldwide leader in high pressure technologies specialized in that method years ago and presently develops plants used for many applications all over the world.

 An experienced team consisting of engineers, chemists and technicians develops and constructs plants – made in germany – precisely matching with the customers‘ existing processes.